rust-lang/rust-by-example/examples/process/input.md

-The `ProcessOutput` struct represents the output of a finished child process.
-And the `Command` struct is a process builder.
+The `ProcessOutput` struct represents the output of a finished child process, and the `Command` struct is a process builder.

 {process.play}